LeoSantini/Tic-Tac-Toe/README.md

 # About the game

-This project has been created in the first module at Ironhack São Paulo - Web development Bootcamp
+This project has been created in the first module at Ironhack São Paulo - Web Development Bootcamp

 ## How it works